 NOTE: The spark plug socket can be used as an emergency starter grip.
+See above illustration.

 WARNING: Do not wind starting rope around your hand.
 Hold rope by the handle only.

 Start as per manual starting procedure.

 WARNING: When starting the vehicle in an emergency situation by the drive pulley, do not reinstall the belt guard.